craveytrain/dotfiles/README.md

 rake install
 ```

-4. *Optional:* Change shell to zsh
+4. Change shell to zsh

 ```sh
 # check to see if zsh is installed